-Tax time is here, and we see a surge in scammers impersonating trusted brands like myGov or the Australian Taxation Office (ATO) to trick you into giving them money or personal details.
+Tax time is here, and we see a surge in scam impersonating trusted brands like myGov.
+The Australian Taxation Office (ATO) to trick you into giving them money or personal details.
 These scams can come through as emails, text messages and fake myGov login pages.
 Usually these scams will say you’re entitled to a tax refund or that you need to pay a debt.
-They are also made to look very real through the sophisticated use of myGov and ATO logos, information and even email addresses which makes it easy for anyone to fall victim.
+They are also made to look very real through the sophisticated use of myGov and ATO logos.
+Information and even email addresses which makes it easy for anyone to fall victim.

 In June 2019, the ATO received 6,444 reports of tax-time scams that impersonated the ATO.
 Emails with links to fake myGov login pages were the biggest email scam in that month.